-Hello friends, today I have custom Easter basket ideas and a tutorial to inspire you to create something special this holiday.
+Hello friends, today I have DIY Easter basket liner ideas (with a pattern) to inspire you to create something special this holiday.

 How do you celebrate the season?
-If you like the decorating part, you will enjoy making this project.
+If you like the decorating part, you will enjoy doing this project.

 Easy Sewing Project

 An Easter basket liner is a wonderful beginner sewing project.